-As part of the accountable expense allowance, the dealer manager and members of the selling group are expected to be reimbursed for accountable due diligence expenses incurred by them.
+We expect to pay an additional amount of up to 1.50% of gross offering proceeds to our selling group members as reimbursements for bona fide and accountable due diligence expenses incurred by them.
 Expenses eligible for reimbursement may include travel, lodging, meals and other reasonable out-of-pocket expenses incurred by participating broker-dealers and their personnel when visiting our office to verify information relating to us and this offering and reimbursement of actual costs of third-party professionals retained to provide due diligence services to our dealer manager and selling group members.
-In no event will the total selling commissions, additional underwriting compensation and accountable due diligence expenses exceed 8.00% of the aggregate principal amount of debentures sold.
+If such accountable due diligence expenses are not included on a detailed and itemized invoice presented to us or our dealer manager by a selling group member, any such expenses will be considered by FINRA to be a non-accountable expense and underwriting compensation, and will be included within the 10.00% compensation guideline under FINRA Rule 2310 and reflected on the participating broker-dealer's books and records.
+Such amounts, when aggregated with all other non-accountable expenses, may not exceed 3.00% of gross offering proceeds.
+In no event will the total selling commissions, additional underwriting compensation and accountable due diligence and "issuer expenses organization and offering expenses" (described below) exceed 13.00% of the aggregate principal amount of debentures sold.